onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 M
 ```

-where each state `m` in `M` represents a **long run inequality regime state** for a given society and time window.
+where each state `m` in `M` represents a long run inequality regime state for a given society and time window.

 For each `m`, the encoding contains:

 * wealth distribution summary:

-  * indices of concentration (for example top share vectors, tail indicators),
+  * indices of concentration, for example top share vectors, tail indicators,
   * overall dispersion indicators,

 * income distribution summary: